|the late Lord Harewood sent this to me|

 The coronet has been displayed at several events since 2011, in London and, most recently in New York in 2014.
 Munn was photographed with the tiara at World Jewish Relief fundraising even in January 2012, where he spoke about the history of the coronet.
 It was at this event that the Highgate owner was first mentioned.

-I believe that it was Geoffrey Munn who acquired the coronet from Lord Harewood.
+I believe Geoffrey Munn acquired the coronet from present Lord Harewood.
 My thoughts about the provenance have been largely backed up by Richard Brooke's article in yesterday's Sunday Times.
-I believed that new Lord Harewood sold the coronet to Munn.
 Brookes notes that the coronet "appears to have been bought by a dealer, possibly Geoffrey Munn."

 Since 2012, the coronet has been displayed at shows connected to Wartski.
 It will cost £5 million to keep the coronet in the United Kingdom, and I expect the money will be raised.